-Mitsubishi systems are compact equipment, which means ceilings can be higher, windows can be bigger and you don’t have to design around ductwork.
+Mitsubishi systems are compact equipment.
+What this means is your ceilings can be higher and your windows can be bigger.
+You don’t have to design around ductwork.
 You get more space to enjoy the room the way you envisioned.
 Whether you have a single uncomfortable room, you’re renovating your entire house, or you’re building a home from scratch, Mitsubishi Electric has a Zoned Comfort Solution™ that fits your unique needs.
-Because Mitsubishi systems focus on individual living spaces rather than treating every room the same, it’s more customizable, more energy efficient and easier to install.
+Mitsubishi systems focus on individual living spaces rather than treating every room the same.
+Because of this focus on the individual, the Mitsubishi systems customize more easily and are more energy efficient.
+The system is also easier to install.

-Sleek wall-mounted units not only provide cooling and heating to your room, but they also monitor room conditions and adjust their fan speed to fine-tune your comfort.
+Sleek wall-mounted units provide cooling and heating to your room.
+They also monitor room conditions and adjust their fan speed to fine-tune your comfort.

-Whether for a cold spot or hot spot or the entire home, our systems are versatile and perfectly suited for any cooling or heating occasion.
+Whether for a cold spot, hot spot or the entire home, our systems are versatile and perfectly suited for any cooling or heating occasion.
 Select the situation below that most applies to your home.

 Call Global Cooling at 830-992-7887 and ask about our Mitsubishi Electric Rebate Program today.

 Green is the new energy standard for America and the world.
-Not just because we want to, but because of the increasingly rising cost of energy and fuels has left us grasping for alternatives to lower our energy bills.
+And not just because we want to.
+The rising cost of energy and fuels has left us grasping for alternatives to lower our energy bills.
 There are many ways to save on energy through Air Conditioning.

 - Replace your filter often.
 A system starving for air is an energy wasting machine.

-Filters have changed in the last several years and if a pleated filter is used now in your home, it must be dated when installed, checked every 30 days to start and then make a determination of whether or not it needs to be replaced by examining its condition and then replacing it based on your specific use patterns.
+Filters have changed in the last several years.
+If a pleated filter is used now in your home, it must be dated when installed.
+Check it every 30 days to start and make a determination of whether or not it needs to be replaced by examining its condition.
+Then replace it based on your specific use patterns.
 There is no standard because every home use is different requiring different replacement dates.
 There are many quality ranges of filter too.
-Some are very basic which may be sufficient to protect your AC equipment while others are designed to filter the air for breathing.
+Some are very basic which may be sufficient to protect your AC equipment.
+Others are designed to filter the air for breathing.
 These differences require different attention.
-Some homes that are older were never designed to accept the new pleated filters and the lack or air flow which they cause due to their high quality.
-If you are unable to implement these procedures, Global Cooling offers a maintenance program which provides all the knowledge required to ensure a clean and efficient system.
+Some older homes were not designed to accept the new pleated filters and the lack or air flow caused by their high quality.
+If you are unable to implement these procedures, Global Cooling offers a maintenance program to ensure a clean and efficient system.

 - Have the ductwork checked for leaks.
-Unfortunately, many older homes and even some new homes have had ducts come loose or were never sealed properly from the beginning.
-This allows the energy for cooling to be lost in the attic instead of being transferred to the home interior, creating a waste of energy.
-Older ductwork is also very thin and has a low R Value (thermal resistance.
-Simply put, the rate at which heat or cold passes through a particular item) because there was no alternative at that time.
-Today, thicker ductwork is available with increased R Value and can be replaced to save wasted energy.
+Unfortunately, many older homes and even some new homes have had ducts come loose.
+Others were never sealed properly from the beginning.
+This allows the energy for cooling to be lost in the attic instead of being transferred to the home interior.
+This creates a waste of energy.
+Older ductwork may also be very thin and have a low R Value (thermal resistance, or the rate at which heat or cold passes through a particular item) because there was no alternative at that time.
+Today, thicker ductwork is available with increased R Value and can be a replacement to save wasted energy.

-- Replacement of an Air Conditioning system is the most effective way to see dramatically lower energy bills, but it comes with the highest outlay of financial resources.
-Sometimes keeping an older system running at tip top shape may be more cost effective than replacement, especially If you are not going to be living in the home for a long time.
-However, if the older system is experiencing constant failures, or an expensive failure, then replacement still may make sense for the long haul even if you are moving out of the home soon because one can factor the sale of a home with a new HVAC system as a selling advantage over other homes with older systems.
+- Replacement of an Air Conditioning system is the most effective way to see dramatically lower energy bills, but comes with the highest outlay of financial resources.
+Keeping an older system running at tip top shape may be more cost effective than replacement.
+Especially, if you are not going to be living in the home for a long time.
+However, if the older system is experiencing constant failures, or expensive failures, replacement still may make sense for the long haul.
+Even if you are moving out of the home soon, you can factor the sale of a home with a new HVAC system as a selling advantage over other homes with older systems.
 We have several brands to choose from.

 - Thermostats are a very good way to control the temperature and the amount of time that a system is on or off.
-Today there are a variety of programmable, digital and WI-FI thermostats that can be set or changed even if you are not at the home, allowing for accurate settings at the touch of a button.
-This method of control will save on energy if used correctly.
-We are knowledgeable in the installation and set -up of high efficiency thermostats.
+Today there are a variety of programmable, digital and WI-FI thermostats.
+They can be set or changed, even if you are not at home, allowing for accurate settings at the touch of a button.
+This method of control saves on energy if used correctly.
+We are knowledgeable in the installation and set-up of high efficiency thermostats.
 See our section on Nest thermostats.

-- Rebates and credits are also available by some Electric companies when you make efficient changes to your home which include AC, appliances, windows, insulation etc. We highly recommend calling your local Electric Company for more information.
+- Rebates and credits are also available from some Electric companies when you make efficient changes to your home.
+These may include AC, appliances, windows, insulation, etc. We highly recommend calling your local Electric Company for more information.